-Jetpack Backup is now the backup solution provisioned for all new Jetpack plan purchases (excluding Scan, Search and CRM).
+Jetpack Backup is the backup solution provisioned for all new Jetpack plans that include backups.

 Every site is hosted on a server – this is where the files, directories, programs, and services that make up your site are located.

-SSH (Secure Shell), SFTP (SSH File Transfer Protocol), and FTP (File Transfer Protocol) are different types of server credentials.
+SSH (Secure Shell), SFTP (SSH File Transfer Protocol), FTPS (a.k.a FTP-SSL, and FTP Secure), and FTP (File Transfer Protocol) are different types of server credentials.
 These credentials allow you, or a service like Jetpack Backup, to directly access the server that’s powering your website.

-SSH and SFTP establish secure server connections, whereas FTP does not, and for that reason, it is not recommended if SSH or SFTP is available.
+SSH, SFTP, and FTPS establish secure server connections, whereas FTP does not, and for that reason, it is not recommended if SSH or SFTP is available.